 As counterintuitive as it may seem, there is good debt and bad debt.
 The good ones actually improve your financial situation in the long run.

-A good debt is one that improves your earning potential, raises your net worth, or is likely to have value in the future.
+When it comes to good debt vs bad debt, it’s important to understand what good debt means.
+Good debt is one that improves your earning potential, raises your net worth, or is likely to have value in the future.
 One common example is a student loan that qualifies someone for a higher-paying job.
 If the lifetime salary difference is more than the student paid to attend school, it is officially a good debt.

 Mortgages and Their Benefits

-A home might be the most expensive purchase that you ever make, but that big mortgage isn't as scary as it seems.
-If you keep making payments on time, it can give you a major financial boost.
+A home might be the most expensive purchase that you ever make, but that big mortgage isn’t as scary as it seems.
+If you keep making payments on time, it can give you a major financial boost and can be good debt for homeowners vs bad debt if you’re behind on payments.

 Your equity is the part that is working for you.
 If you decide to sell, you can use your equity to buy your next home.
 As long as you stay, however, you can turn it into cash in the form of a home equity loan or “second mortgage.”